ngchianglin/ngx_http_uri_whitelist_module/README.md

 This example will allow access to all URLs that end with .jpg, .png, .gif.
 Basically image files with such extensions will be accessible without whitelisting.
+The bypass directive is for convenience and should be used with care.
+For the best protection, don't use any bypass, all URLs including those for images should be whitelisted explicitly.

 **wh_list_uri**